Tegar709/Portofolio-Tegar/README.md

 You can find my CV [here](https://drive.google.com/file/d/1AfXBHuslK1JkzXgDs3rFzTmyXd-_9nz8/view?usp=sharing).

 ## About Me
-I'm a detail-oriented QA Engineer with a focus on manual testing for web and mobile applications.
+I'm a detail-oriented QA Engineer with experience in manual testing for web and mobile applications.
 Currently working at PT.
 Swift Logistic Solution (GTL/Bytedance) through PT Kita Mitra Indonesia, I bring extensive experience in test planning, execution, and defect reporting.

 I'm passionate about delivering high-quality software and creating collaborative team environments.
 While I'm proficient in manual testing and bug tracking using tools like Jira, I'm actively expanding my expertise in API testing and automation.